cnrrobertson/nvim-repl-cells/README.md

   - `vim-slime`: need to deal with separate process.
 Could work with the cell convenience commands
   - Example similar: https://www.maxwellrules.com/misc/nvim_jupyter.html
   - `vim-textobj-hydrogen`: text object for code cells, very similar to this, but not `lua`, inspiration
+  - `codi.vim`: Nice repl that displays output (could be a nice feature)